w3f/General-Grants-Program/grants/speculative/Polet.md

 **Maintain:** It’s our duty to maintain the app and fix the issues and bugs to make users happy.

+## Fund and Milestone

+It takes 6 weeks to complete the application and publish the app.

+Our stimate fund request is 10,000 USD.

 ## Additional Information